noryev/Leto.gg/README.md

-# Leto.gg(this will soon change to leto.gg/lookup)
+# This is the public facing repo for leto.gg, an anonymous IPFS metrics Gateway/CDN

-## This is the public facing repo for leto.gg- a anonymous IPFS metrics gateway/CDN built for anonymous metrics on the IPFS network.
+Leto.gg(this will soon change to leto.gg/lookup)

 ## https://leto.gg redirects to >> https://s3.amazonaws.com/leto.gg/index.html

-Sleeper Functionality- Wake on arrival
+Sleeper Functionality added to the lamda server attached- Wake on arrival